 Diabetes Management: Tips for Lowering Blood Sugar

 At Internal Medicine & Family Practice, our goal is to provide you with medical treatment, knowledge, and resources to successfully manage your diabetes.
-Meet Dr. Samiullah Chaudhary, an internal medicine specialist at Internal Medicine and Family Practice.
-He has been working in the field for over 22 years.
-Dr. Samiullah has a special interest in geriatric care.
-If you have questions about our services and our team of specialists, contact us or schedule an appointment online!
+Dr. Samiullah Choudry, at Internal Medicine and Family Practice, evaluates and offers a diabetes management program.
+If you have any questions about our diabetes management program contact us or schedule an appointment online!
 We are conveniently located at 1719 Glenwood Ave Joliet, IL 60435.

 Table of Contents:

 Diabetes management requires a high level of understanding and awareness.
 It’s important to know what factors make blood sugar levels rise and fall and how to manage these fluctuations in a prompt and healthy way to avoid complications.